amitie10g/docker-megafuse/README.md

 --privileged \
 amitie10g/megafuse:latest
 ```
-Note: `--privileged` is not longer required since Linux 4.18
+Note: `--privileged` is not longer required since Linux 4.18.
+However, I tested in my Ubuntu 19.04 (Linux 5.0), and I got `fusermount: mount failed: Operation not permitted`, so, it should stay enabled.

 ### Running for first time or to re-generate the config file (you need to delete the config file first)
 `docker exec -i -t megafuse /etc/cont-init.d/30-mount -f`